A Whitsunday Adventure

 (A page from my Travel Journal).

-I had the most amazing time sailing around the Whitsunday islands.
-There were several firsts for me but I’ll get back to that later.
-I arrived in Airlie Beach, the gateway to the Whitsunday islands after several lazy days in Sydney.
+I had the most amazing time sailing around the Whitsunday Islands.
+There were several firsts for me on this trip but I’ll get back to that later in this post.
+I arrived in Airlie Beach (map), the gateway to the Whitsunday islands after several lazy days in Sydney.

 the bathroom was not a pretty sight